jramke/fluid-ui/README.md

-# Fluid UI
+# Fluid Primitives

 The headless component library for TYPO3 Fluid

 ## Documentation

-The documentation can be found at [fluid-ui.joostramke.com](https://fluid-ui.joostramke.com).
+The documentation can be found at [fluid-primitives.joostramke.com](https://fluid-primitives.joostramke.com).

 ## Development